VFPX/Win32API/samples/sample_341.md

 # The DetectAutoProxyUrl function identifies the auto-config script location

 ## Before you begin:

-Citing from the <a href="http://www.wlug.org.nz/WPAD">WLUG Wiki</a>:
-> Internet Explorer has an **[x] Automatically detect settings** check box.
+Internet Explorer has an **[x] Automatically detect settings** check box.
 This will cause the browser to search for the configuration file.

 If your *DomainName* is **machine.something.meta.net.nz** then InternetExplorer will request the following urls until it finds a WPAD configuration file.